no-dap/capacitor-notification-extensions/README.md

 NotificationExtension.addListener('pushNotificationActionPerformed', (notification: PushNotificationActionPerformed) => {
   // Same as PushNotification plugin
+  // You can deal with your payload
 });

 NotificationExtension.addListener('pushNotificationReceived', (notification: YourPayloadType) => {
   // Same as PushNotification plugin
+  // Only works when the app is on foreground
 });

 NotificationExtension.register();